MatthewCalligaro/MaxUndercut/README.md

 Written by Matthew Calligaro, August 2018

 ## Summary
-MaxUndercut analyzes a stock's price history over the past month to calculate the average amount that one could undercut the stock's price with a limit order to buy and have the order execute in a given period of time.
-This data can help the user choose how much to undercut the current stock price when placing a limit order.
+MaxUndercut analyzes a stock's price history over the past month to calculate the average amount that one could undercut/overcut the stock's price with a limit order and have the order execute in a given period of time.
+This data can help the user choose the optimal price when placing a limit order to buy or sell.

 ## Disclaimer
 MaxUndercut is simply a tool for processing past data and does not claim to predict future behavior.
 The confidence intervals provided refer to the training data and do not necessarily correspond to probabilities in the future.